Click Here To Schedule A Consultation

 In extremely rare cases, internal hemangiomas can develop on the internal organs.
 If a child presents with six or more infantile hemangiomas, it is common practice to examine the liver and spleen to detect any internal hemangiomas.

-An internal hemangioma typically won’t present with symptoms unless it grows large in size or in a sensitive area.
+An internal hemangioma typically won’t present with symptoms unless it grows large or in a sensitive area.
 In this case, a patient may develop symptoms such as nausea/vomiting, loss of appetite, and pain/bloating in the abdomen.
-In internal hemangioma can be confirmed through a computed tomography (CT) scan, Magnetic Resonance Imaging (MRI), or ultrasound.
-The most common types of internal hemangiomas are of the liver and the intestines.
+Internal hemangioma can be confirmed through a computed tomography (CT) scan, Magnetic Resonance Imaging (MRI), or ultrasound.
+The most common types of internal hemangiomas are in the liver and the intestines.

-Liver hemangiomas, also known as hepatic hemangiomas. occur when the endothelial cells surrounding the liver multiply.
-Liver hemangiomas can be infantile hemangiomas, but sometimes occur unrelated to a hemangioma from infancy.
+Liver hemangiomas, also known as hepatic hemangiomas, occur when the endothelial cells surrounding the liver multiply.
+Liver hemangiomas can be infantile hemangiomas but sometimes occur unrelated to a hemangioma from infancy.
 They are thought to grow more rapidly with an increase in estrogen, which can occur through hormone therapy during menopause, during pregnancy, or through the use of oral contraceptives.
+Liver hemangiomas may require surgical removal if there is a rupture, intratumoral bleeding, progressive abdominal pain in combination with a size of greater than five centimeters, or organ or vessel compression.

 How is a hemangioma diagnosed?

-Typically, a hemangioma can be diagnosed when a lesion first develops.
-A Doppler machine will sometimes be used to note any changes in blood flow surrounding the affected area, in order to confirm the hemangioma.
+Typically, a hemangioma on the skin can be diagnosed when a lesion first develops.
+A Doppler machine will sometimes be used to note any changes in blood flow surrounding the affected area in order to confirm the hemangioma.
 In some cases, an ultrasound can be used as a tool to understand the depth of the hemangioma.
-Occasionally, an MRI or CT scan will be used, such as in the case of a potential hemangioma of the liver or another internal organ.
+Occasionally, an MRI or CT scan will be used for an imaging test, such as in the case of a potential hemangioma of the liver or another internal organ.

 Can a hemangioma be removed?